Loki (Marvel Comics): Siege

 Sometime after, he magically disguised himself as Osborn's Green Goblin persona to lay siege to Asgard, Loki encountered the Disir (the Valkyries of Bor) after he lured them using several wandering god's souls he imprisoned as bait, revealing that he desired to gain their service as his slaves.
 The 13 Disir unite and assault him as one, but Loki managed to defeat them using extraordinary swordsmanship skills, thus forcing them to submit to him and declare him the victor.
 Loki meets with Hela and asks her what she will give him in exchange for a new Hel, to which she answers 'Anything.'
 She then met with Mephisto, demonstrating the power of the Disir and agreeing to lend him the Disir for a hundred and one days in exchange for the demon lord granting a portion of his netherworld to Hela for one thousand and one years, as her new "Hel", which Mephisto agrees to.
 In exchange for this, Hela erased Loki from the Books of Hel, thus, he was no longer tied to Hel or Asgard, gaining absolute freedom.
 Mephisto asked Loki why he had resorted to such schemes, to which Loki replied it was more fun this way.

 When the combined forces of the New Avengers, Young Avengers, and the Secret Warriors defeated the Dark Avengers, Thor demanded to know where Loki was.
 Norman Osborn could only tell him that he was dead, just like "the rest of them" as the true form of the Void appeared.
 As the creature tore apart the three teams, Loki began to repent, realizing that what had happened to Asgard was not what he wanted, begging his father, Odin, to return to him the Norn Stones (which were previously taken away from the Hood and given to the trickster), using their power to empower the three teams and give the powers of the Hood's gang to them to fight back against the Void.
 However, the Void sensed Loki's hand in this and attacked him, the stones having not affected the Void directly.
 As Loki was torn apart by the Void's tendrils in front of a shocked Thor, his last words were to apologize to his brother.
 Thor resolved to avenge his fallen brother and destroyed the Void and the Sentry with a lightning strike.
-He took the Sentry's remains into outer space, and released them into the Sun.